 Sec.
-58-328 Shopping Cart Management
+58-331 Shopping Cart Management

-- (a) Intent and Declaration of Nuisance - (1) The City has determined that the unauthorized removal of shopping carts, or parts thereof, on public and private property from retail establishments constitutes a nuisance, creates potential hazards to the health and safety of the public, and interferes with pedestrian and vehicular traffic.
+(a) Intent and Declaration of Nuisance

+- (1) The City has determined that the unauthorized removal of shopping carts, or parts thereof, on public and private property from retail establishments constitutes a nuisance, creates potential hazards to the health and safety of the public, and interferes with pedestrian and vehicular traffic.
 The accumulation of wrecked, dismantled, and abandoned shopping carts on public and/or private property creates conditions that reduce property values and promote blight and neighborhood deterioration within the City. - (2) The intent of this Section is to ensure that shopping cart owners take measures to prevent the removal of shopping carts from business premises, to make the removal of shopping carts a violation of this code and to facilitate the retrieval and return of lost, stolen, or abandoned carts. - (b) Applicability.
 The provisions of this section shall apply to all new development, redevelopment, or newly established retail business that provides six (6) or more shopping carts for use by its customers.
-Existing businesses at the time of this ordinance adoption shall comply with this section within three years. - (c) Definitions - (1) "Abandoned cart" shall mean any shopping cart that has been removed without written permission of the cart owner or on-duty manager from the premises of the business establishment, regardless of whether it has been left on either private or public property.
+Existing businesses at the time of this ordinance adoption shall comply with this section within three (3) months.